Pieter Brueghel the Younger: Life

 Nine formal apprentices, including Frans Snyders and Andries Daniels, passed through Brueghel's workshop between 1588 and 1626/27.
-Many other artists must have found work in his studio as 'journeymen' – peripetetic jobbing artists hired by day or by contract without need of Guild registration.
+Many other artists must have found work in his studio as 'journeymen' – peripatetic jobbing artists hired by day or by contract without need of Guild registration.
 With an average of one or two formal apprentices every few years, and perhaps several journeymen at any one time, Brueghel thus had a relatively large workforce at his disposal to assist with his prodigious output.

 The precise date of Brueghel's death is not known.
 His name appears in the register of Antwerp's Guild of St. Luke in a section recording funerary debts for the year 1638, indicating that he died during the Guild year 1637–38.

 Work

 General

 Pieter Brueghel the Younger painted landscapes, religious subjects, proverbs, and village scenes.
 A few flower still-life paintings by Pieter have been recorded.
-His genre paintings of peasants emphasize the picturesque and are regarded by some as lacking Pieter the Elder's subtlety and humanism.
+His genre paintings of peasants emphasise the picturesque and are regarded by some as lacking Pieter the Elder's subtlety and humanism.

 He and his workshop were prolific copyists of Pieter Bruegel the Elder's most famous compositions.
 His name and work were largely forgotten in the 18th and 19th centuries until he was rediscovered in the first half of the 20th century.